nicolas-tourrette/classmate/README.md

 # Classmate

-This is a little web TypeScript application to perform a booking system for appointments between teachers and the pupils' parents.
+This is a little web TypeScript application to perform a booking system for appointments between teachers and pupils' parents.

 ## Current version

-V1.1.0-RC1 - November 5th 2020
+V1.1.1-RC1 - November 9th 2020

+## Changes compared to previous version

+* [Bug correction] Poll ID was incorrect when entering a name with special characters.